log2akshat/debian-flyers/readme.txt

   make lang1=nederlands lang2=english flyer.ps

        Compiles the flyer, using nederlands for language on front page, and english for language on back page.
+(You might have to run "# dpkg-reconfigure tetex-bin" to add hyphenation support for the language to your TeX installation.)

   make flyer.jpg

-       Compils the flyer like with flyer.ps and copies the first page into a JPEG file.
+       Compiles the flyer like with flyer.ps and copies the first page into a JPEG file.

   make all.ps